-Citrin Cooperman's Valuation Methodology In determining the Fair Market value of the Portfolio,
+Citrin Cooperman's Valuation Methodology

-In defermining the Fair Market value of the Portfolio, Citrin Cooperman ("CC"), adopts an income approach utilising a Discounted Cash Flow (DCF) method which determines the value of the Portfolio based on converting anticipated future economic benefits into a present single amount.
+In determining the Fair Market value of the Portfolio, Citrin Cooperman ("CC"), adopts an income approach utilising a Discounted Cash Flow (DCF) method which determines the value of the Portfolio based on converting anticipated future economic benefits into a present single amount.
 It considers the expected growth and timing of the benefits, the risk profile of the benefits stream and the time value of money.